usdot-jpo-ode/ode-output-validator-library/README.md

 If the tail end of a partial list of records from a log file are being analyzed, the number of records in that partial bundle must be less that the `bundleSize`.

 These checks require a whole list to be passed in and will vacuously pass when the list has only one message.

+**Important note: Messages will NOT be sequentially validated if the library detects that they are either rxMsg type or they have been sanitized by the PPM.**

 ## Installation